Basic execution control¶

 This will stop the emulation after the execution of each instruction.
 In order to move to the next one, type:

 When you want to return to the normal execution mode, type:

 (machine-0) sysbus.cpu ExecutionMode Continuous

-More advance control can be obtained by connecting external GDB.
+More advanced control can be obtained by connecting an external GDB.